In this review, we’ll be having a close look at the

 Sand on Hard Floor Test

-Another test I did on hard floor was sand test.
+Another test I did on hard floor was a sand test.
 To see how well the Pure One S12 does at cleaning sand, I scattered 50 grams worth and did one test using the soft roller and another using the standard brush roll.

 It was able to pick up an average of 99.9% on two tests, almost a perfect score.
 The score was perfect using the soft roller attachment so it’s another viable alternative if you live near the beach or a sandy area.